 Business BTEC Level 3 is an extremely popular course at The Piggott School.
-The new BTEC Level 3 has increased rigour, making it more technical and comparable to A Level.
-BTEC Level 3 is very student-focused.
+The BTEC Business course is rigorous, technical, student focused and comparable to an A Level.
 The course is set up so that students gain an insight into a breadth of business functions such as marketing, finance, human resources and operations with the ability to explore them in depth.
 Students will learn about entrepreneurship and management of business; all topics have a practical approach.